amandahantony/World_Weather_Analysis/README.md

 ![Vacation Route](Vacation_Itinerary/WeatherPy_travel_map.png)

 Finally, a marker layer map was created to specifically show information of the 4 cities on the travel route.
-The pop-up markers provide information on the hotel name, city, country, max temperature and weather description (as show below).
+The pop-up markers provide information on the hotel name, max temperature and weather description of each city on the route (as show below).

 ![Vacation Route Marker Map](Vacation_Itinerary/WeatherPy_travel_map_markers.png)